What are the causes of acidity?

 Overeating can cause acidity and lead to indigestion and heartburn.
 Eat slowly, take small bites, and chew your food thoroughly.

-Experts recommend drinking a minimum of 4 litres of water every day, depending on factors like gender, weight, and age as it helps keep the stomach acid in check and helps eliminate the toxins from your body.
+Experts recommend drinking a minimum of 4 liters of water every day, depending on factors like gender, weight, and age as it helps keep the stomach acid in check and helps eliminate the toxins from your body.

 Bingeing on fried and greasy food makes you susceptible to bloating and acidity.
 When dining out, try to stay away from junk food And opt for healthier options.